-In addition to the above best practices for All Events, the following will be implemented for Single-Day events:
+In addition to the above best practices for all events, the following will be implemented for single-day events:

-Front Gate Admission:
+Facility Admission:

 - 1. Drive-through entrance only; participants remain in vehicle - 2.
-Staff required to wear face shield and gloves - 3.
+Staff required to wear face mask and gloves - 3.
 Use of hand sanitizer and/or glove change after each vehicle - 4.
-Guests will be given a handout with the release of liability printed one side and social distancing, safe hygiene practices and facility rules on the reverse. - 5. eTickets scanned to validate, hands-free credit card payments or exact cash only accepted - 6.
+Guests will be given a handout with the release of liability printed one side and social distancing, safe hygiene practices and facility rules on the reverse. - 5.
+Hands-free credit card payments or exact cash only accepted - 6.
 Prominent release of liability signage placement; No signature required for releases (if approved by insurance provider) - 7.
 Open to the public 2 hours before start time for setup and registration - 8.
-Facility must empty 1 hour after the last on-track activity
+Facility must empty 1 hour after the last activity

-Paddock Parking:
+Parking:

 - 1. Vehicles must park leaving no less than 10 feet apart on all sides - 2.
 Parking will be monitored and enforced throughout day by staff - 3.
-Guests will be instructed to remain in their chosen pit area unless going to/from registration, concessions or the racetrack - 4.
+Guests will be instructed to remain in their chosen pit area unless going to/from registration, concessions or course/route - 4.
 No overnight camping